wenslauskc/wenslausk/README.md

 # Hi there, I'm Wenslaus Kachasu 👋

-## I'm a Software Developer and a Learner in life!!
+## I'm a Full Stack Developer and a Learner in life!!

 - 😃 Hey welcome once again to my tiny little world
-- 🌱 I’m currently learning skills to be a full-stack developer
+- 🌱 I’m a full-stack developer
 - 👯 I’m looking to collaborate with other developers
-- 🥅 Goals: Learn more and collaborate with amazing tech geeks
+- 🥅 Goal: To keep on learning in life
 - ⚡ Fun fact: I like singing when I'm alone and I'm terrible at it
 - 📫 You can email me on wenslausnkachasu@gmail.com